sh1boot/sh1boot.github.io/_posts/2025-02-18-extended-precision-numpy-matpow.md

   return (lo, hi)
 ```

-And it turns out you can do exactly this trick with modular matrix
+It turns out you can do exactly this trick but with modular matrix
 arithmetic in much the same way.
-So you can still use whatever
+Moreover you can continue to use numpy
+to implement it; you just end up doing the multi-step approach on the
+_outside_ of the iteration through the matrices rather than on the
+inside the way `dtype=object` probably would.

-accelerated implementation is behind the 64-bit numpy matrix
+This way you still use whatever accelerated implementation is behind the
-multiplication in a few extra passes, and then mash the results together
+64-bit numpy matrix multiplication; just in a few extra passes, and then
-with a bit of careful modular arithmetic without overflow.
+mash the results together with a bit of careful modular arithmetic
+without overflow -- also vectorised by numpy.

+### How?

 First, if you only want array multiplication rather than matrix, you can
 stick with `shift=32`, because it doesn't have those internal row/column